kwandrews7/MultiDirectionCollectionView/README.md

 # MultiDirectionCollectionView-Starter

+## Two-Col-Sticky Branch

+This branch is in relation to a comment on the blog asking how to setup two columns to be sticky.
+An example of this approach can be seen in this branches code base and visually at [http://imgur.com/bYlqi6G](Imgur).

-*Starter Project for Credera.com Blog @ <link>*
+*Starter Project for Credera.com Blog @ https://www.credera.com/blog/mobile-applications-and-web/building-a-multi-directional-uicollectionview-in-swift/*

 ## What is this?

-This is a template project intended for use when following along with the *-TODO-BLOG_NAME-* on Credera.com at [https://www.credera.com/blog/mobile-applications-and-web/building-a-multi-directional-uicollectionview-in-swift/].
+This is a template project intended for use when following along with the *-TODO-BLOG_NAME-* on Credera.com at https://www.credera.com/blog/mobile-applications-and-web/building-a-multi-directional-uicollectionview-in-swift/.
 If you would prefer to create the project from scratch, step by step instructions for building the start project are provided below.

 ## Starting From Scratch